yyu233/StudyNote/Web/Position.md

 Block-level items automatically start on a new line (think headings, paragraphs, and divs) while inline items sit within surrounding content (like images or spans).
+The ``` abosulte ``` CSS position property, which locks the element in place relative to its parent container.
+Unlike the relative position, this removes the element from the normal flow of the document, so surrounding items ignore it.
+The CSS offset properties (top or bottom and left or right) are used to adjust the position.

+One nuance with absolute positioning is that it will be locked relative to its closest positioned ancestor.
+If you forget to add a position rule to the parent item, (this is typically done using position: relative;), the browser will keep looking up the chain and ultimately default to the body tag.